ztittle/qdbm/README.md

 ## File System limitations

-The library depends on the `lstat` and `ftruncate` functions, which are not implemented on Mongoose OS.
+The library depends on the `lstat`, `ftruncate`, and `fsync` functions, which are not implemented on Mongoose OS.
 There is no support in the virtual file system for symbolic links or truncating files, therefore the following behavior is implemented:

 * `lstat` invokes the `stat` function.
 * `ftruncate` only truncates the file to 0 bytes.
 Any other length is not supported.
 All QDBM functions pass 0, so this should work.
+* `fsync` always returns 0.

 These functions are implemented under the [support](src/support) folder.